angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 scenarios that I think will demonstrate some of the Echo Pile concepts.
 In each of the following examples, assume you opponent cannot interact.

-Hand: Dark Ritual, Doomsday, Doomsday, LED, Echo of Eons
+**Hand:** Dark Ritual, Doomsday, Doomsday, LED, Echo of Eons
-Board: Swamp, Island
+**Board:** Swamp, Island
-You Ritual into Doomdsay and construct the following pile: [LED, Petal, Petal, Ponder, Burning Wish].
-Crack LED for UUU.
+You Ritual into Doomdsay and construct the following pile: \[LED, Petal, Petal, Ponder, Burning Wish_].
+Crack LED for {{UUU}}.
 Flashback Echo.
 At this point, there are 8 cards left to draw from for Echo, meaning you won't draw one, but there is no way to fail because if you don't draw the Burning Wish, you can Ponder for it, and if you do draw it, you'll always have the mana to cast it and ToA.

-Hand: Dark Ritual, Doomsday, LED, Echo, Lotus Petal, Burning Wish
+**Hand:** Dark Ritual, Doomsday, LED, Echo, Lotus Petal, Burning Wish
-Board: nothing
+**Board:** nothing
 Think of this as a turn 1 kill.
-Petal into Ritual into Doomsday and construct the following pile: [LED, LED, LED, Echo, Echo].
+Petal into Ritual into Doomsday and construct the following pile: \[LED, LED, LED, Echo, Echo\].
 Because you have a Burning Wish in hand, you don't need to include a wincon in the pile; Echo will recycle it for you.
-Crack LED for UUU and flashback Echo.
+Crack LED for {{UUU}} and flashback Echo.
 Now there are 8 cards you can draw from for Echo.
 You are guaranteed to draw at least 2 LED and at least 1 Echo.
-Crack those 2 LEDs for UUURRR, then flashback Echo.
+Crack those 2 LEDs for {{UUURRR}}, then flashback Echo.
 This time there will be 7 cards leftover, so you're guaranteed to draw them all.
 Cast your LEDs, then Wish for ToA.

-Hand: Dark Ritual, Doomsday, Doomdsay, Brainstorm, Thoughtseize, Veil of Summer
+**Hand:** Dark Ritual, Doomsday, Doomdsay, Brainstorm, Thoughtseize, Veil of Summer
-Board: Swamp, Island
+**Board:** Swamp, Island
 This pile will require a little bit of luck.
-Ritual into Doomsday and construct the following pile: [LED, LED, Echo, LED, Burning Wish].
+Ritual into Doomsday and construct the following pile: \[LED, LED, Echo, LED, Burning Wish\].
 Cast Brainstorm to draw 2x LED and Echo.
 Put back any 2 cards besides the three you just drew.
-Cast the LEDs, crack them for UUURRR.
+Cast the LEDs, crack them for {{UUURRR}}.
 Flashback the Echo.
 Now you will draw 7 cards from 9 remaining.
 You need to draw 2 LEDs and the Burning Wish to win.
 By my calculation this has around a 70% chance of happening.
 Good odds, but non-deterministic.
 As an exercise for the reader, try to think if there may be a way to modify the pile to improve your success rate.